vahidfarajidev/notes-repo/Performance/4-backgroundservice_guide.md

 # Understanding `IHostedService`, `BackgroundService`, and Scoped Services in ASP.NET Core

 Background services in **ASP.NET Core** are a powerful way to run tasks outside of the HTTP request pipeline.
 In this guide, we'll go step by step through the concepts of `IHostedService`, `BackgroundService`, scoped services, and best practices.
+At the end, you’ll find a **complete runnable sample project**.

 ---